Martin B-57 Canberra: Patricia Lynn Project

-From then on, Patricia Lynn crews flew both night and day missions over South Vietnam, Laos, Cambodia and areas of North Vietnam until 1971, being some of the last USAF tactical aircraft to be withdrawn from the country.
+From then on, Patricia Lynn crews flew both night and day missions over South Vietnam, Laos, Cambodia and areas of North Vietnam until 1971.
 The RB-57Es carried the call-sign "Moonglow".
 Some missions were flown at low-level over single targets, others consisted of 4–6 specific targets.
 At night RB-57Es flew the canals and rivers in the Mekong Delta and southern part of South Vietnam.
 The sampans were easy to spot with the "real time" IR if the crew could keep over the canal which was difficult in the darkness.

-The United States began Operation Steel Tiger over the Laos Panhandle and the DMZ on 3 April 1965, to locate and destroy enemy forces and materiel being moved southward at night into South Vietnam, and to fly bomb damage assessment reconnaissance runs over targets attacked in the secret war the United States fought there.
+The United States began Operation Steel Tiger over the Laos Panhandle and the Vietnamese Demilitarized Zone (DMZ) on 3 April 1965, to locate and destroy enemy forces and materiel being moved southward at night into South Vietnam, and to fly bomb damage assessment reconnaissance runs over targets attacked in the secret war the United States fought there.
 These flights teamed with B-57B bombers operating out of Bien Hoa Air Base and a C-130 Hercules flare ship.
 Three more aircraft were subsequently modified in 1964/65 bringing the number of aircraft to five.

 Two RB-57Es were lost in combat operations.
 The first (S/N 55-4243) was lost as a result of a fuselage fire caused by small arms while on a low level reconnaissance mission in August 1965.
 The crew ejected safely when near Tan Son Nhut Air Base.
 The second aircraft (S/N 55-4264) was lost on 21 October 1968, after an engine fire started by ground fire forced the crew to eject.

 A sixth Patricia Lynn aircraft (55–4257) joined the team in 1968, as a replacement for the combat losses.
 This aircraft had a Terrain-following radar designed to allow the aircraft to fly at a constant altitude, which would, in theory, produce better reconnaissance photos.
 Unfortunately, the aircraft flew so low (500–1000 feet) that the infrared film was used up before the entire assessment area could be photographed.

 A 1968 update, under the Compass Eagle program, gave the back-seater a video display to monitor the IR scanner system.
 This allowed the crew to call in strikes on targets in real time, instead of having to return to base to get imagery developed, by which time the enemy would have likely moved on.

 There were frequent changes and updating of the equipment, including the installation of 12-inch focal length KA-82 and 24-inch focal length KA-83 cameras.
 The infrared equipment was useful in spotting VC river traffic at night along the Mekong Delta southeast of Saigon.

 In 1969/70, Patricia Lynn missions were flown into Laos and into Cambodia including Operation Barrel Roll strikes in 1969.
 The Patricia Lynn operation was terminated in mid-1971 with the inactivation of the 460th TRW and the four surviving aircraft returned to the United States.

 Known RB-57E Patricia Lynn aircraft were: